Skip to content

 • Prior to writing a letter of support, the proposed mentor should meet or engage with the applicant to determine compatible research, scholarly, or creative work interests with the applicant and agree to serve as a mentor.

-• The letter included in the applicant’s submission should provide details on the research project, research goals, and plans for mentoring.
+• Provide a recommendation letter for the application.
+The letter in the applicant’s submission should provide details on the research project, research goals, and plans for mentoring.

-• IDP should include a timeline for implementation of the fellow’s proposed goals or plan.
+• Provide a mutually agreed-upon timeline for implementing the fellow’s proposed goals or plan.

 • Schedule annual meetings to review IDP and review fellow’s accomplishments.